SoraChain-AI/Sora_provisioning_tool/frontend/README.md

-# NVFlare Provisioning Dashboard Frontend
+# SoraChain Provisioning Dashboard Frontend

 A modern, responsive React-based frontend for the NVFlare Provisioning Dashboard.
 This application provides an intuitive interface for managing federated learning projects, users, and configurations.